-Samsung Chromebook Plus vs. Pro: The differences, and which should you buy?
+Samsung Chromebook Plus vs. Pro: The Differences and Which Should you Buy?

 There will be Android apps that don't perform as well on the Pro because of the CPU architecture.

 The Play Store will be available for both models, and the majority of apps you can use on a Chromebook will work well on either.
-But the Intel processor that give the Pro an edge in hardware also holds it back a bit when it comes to app compatibility and user experience.
+But the Intel processor that gives the Pro an edge in hardware also holds it back a bit when it comes to app compatibility and user experience.
+You can use Google Play on the Chromebook Plus and have a great experience, but the Pro is still rough around the edges.

 This is mostly a function of Android itself and not a fault of the hardware.
 A developer can build a universal application for Android that runs using the same instructions on most any processor architecture.
 That means an Android app is the same on any device.
 But certain apps that use specialized code will be less than ideal on the Intel chip.
 Most notable are graphic intensive apps and games, and while most will install they just don't run as well.
 Great developers will step in and rectify this by supporting the Intel CPU better, but Google Play's relaxed nature means developers aren't forced to do so.